Emc1518/Election_Analysis/README.md

 ## **Summary**

 This script can be used universally for future elections and voting by simply making a few modifications.
-It can be used for larger, Federal elections by substituting States for Counties.
+It can be used for larger, federal elections by substituting States for Counties.
 It can also used for smaller-scale town hall meetings, where there is only a yea or nay vote.
-To do accomplish this the "yea or nay" should be used in place of the "candidates".
+To accomplish this "yea or nay" should be used in place of the "candidates".